mtahakoroglu/LLIO/README.md

 <h3>Installing Required Packages</h3>

 <p align="justify">Type and enter the following commands in Anaconda PS terminal to install the required packages and libraries to run the associated codes and reproduce the results in the paper.
-We thank <a href="https://scholar.google.com.tr/citations?user=F2NkKNAAAAAJ&hl=tr">Dr. Ramazan Özgür Doğan</a> for the assistance in setting up the virtual environment before leaving the department of software engineering (Gümüşhane University) and joining <a href="https://u.osu.edu/pcvlab/">PCV Lab., Columbus, OH, USA (The Ohio State University)</a>.</p>
+We thank <a href="https://scholar.google.com.tr/citations?user=F2NkKNAAAAAJ&hl=tr">Dr. Ramazan Özgür Doğan</a> for the assistance in setting up the virtual environment</a>.</p>

 ```
 conda install pytorch==1.13.1 torchvision==0.14.1 torchaudio==0.13.1 pytorch-cuda=11.7 -c pytorch -c nvidia